 The Counseling Center has a diverse professional staff that works from a variety of theoretical perspectives.
 We provide individual, couples’ and group counseling focused on a range of common concerns shared by students.
 We also provide specialized assessments for attention deficit hyperactivity disorders and learning disorders, alcohol and other drug concerns, eating disturbances, suicidal behavior, and test anxiety.

-Your first appointment will take about 90 minutes.
-You will first be asked to complete several confidential forms that will provide your counselor with information regarding why you have scheduled an appointment and what types of concerns you want to address in your appointment.
+You will first be asked to complete several confidential forms online that will provide your counselor with information regarding why you have scheduled an appointment and what types of concerns you want to address in your appointment.
 You will meet with your counselor for about 50 minutes and s/he will then talk with you about what types of services the Counseling Center has available that would be most helpful to you.

 All Counseling Center records are confidential in accordance with Illinois mental health law.
 Your records stay at the Counseling Center and can only be released to a third party with your written consent except under specific circumstances outlined in our confidentiality policy.
 The Counseling Center record will not become a part of your academic record.

 The Counseling Center has a diverse staff of mental health professionals, including counseling and clinical psychologists, social workers, doctoral interns, and practicum students.
 The majority of the Center’s staff are licensed within their profession – all non-licensed clinicians are supervised by licensed staff members.